Lina261/rsschool-cv/cv.md

  I studied the C ++ programming language at the university and am now working on learning Java, the second attracts me more.
 Also I am currently actively learning JavaScript, HTML and CSS, because I found front-end development the most attractive for myself.

+ I completed English courses at MSLU at the B-2 level and now I actively support the language with the help of various online lessons and literature.

+I see my future directly in the field of front-end development.